Skip to content

 }

-• Check the status page for known issues
+• Check the status page for ongoing incidents.

 Error Handling Best Practices

-• Check HTTP status codes: Always check the status code before processing the response
+• Check the HTTP status code before parsing the response body.

 Retry Strategies